 1. To make the cookies: Make sure oven rack is in center and preheat to 325º F. Line two baking sheets with parchment paper and set aside.

-2. Mix together the flour, oats and cinnamon in a medium bowl and set aside.
+2. Mix together the flour, oats, baking soda and cinnamon in a medium bowl and set aside.

 3. Use an electric mixer to beat the butter in a large bowl until creamy.
 Add in sugar and salt and beat until the mixture is light and fluffy, scraping down the bowl as needed.
 Add in vanilla and beat just to combine.
 One at a time, add in the eggs, beating well after each addition until batter is smooth.